 - Microphone (select external microphone or computer default)

-You will see a quick 3-2-1 countdown, and then your recording will be active.
-You can stop recording by clicking the Stop button next in the bottom left corner.
+- You will see a quick 3-2-1 countdown, and then your recording will be active.
+You can click the Pause button on the record overlay to pause the recording if you need to step away temporarily, and then click the same button resume recording.

 Some things to note: